 What is the impact of a real tree?

-One study found that a 5 foot Douglas fir Christmas tree contains 7 pounds of carbon (that’s the atom), which would turn into about 11.6 kg of CO2 (that’s the molecule) if it were to combust or decay completely.
+One study found that a 5-foot Douglas fir Christmas tree contains 7 pounds of carbon (that’s the atom), which would turn into about 11.6 kg of CO2 (that’s the molecule) if it were to combust or decay completely.
 Because this carbon was originally removed from the air (sequestered), the real tree can be considered “carbon neutral” because it does not add more greenhouse gasses than it removes.
 In fact, during its growth, the tree will deposit some of that carbon in the soil where it will remain, making the growing of each tree a net carbon sink.

 Christmas trees are grown on tree farms and not in actual forests.
 These tree farms sequester CO2 constantly, especially during the young trees' period of vigorous growth.
-Since they are grown for harvest, we are not actually decreasing the amount of CO2 sequestration capacity, but increasing it by making space for new trees to sequester greenhouse gasses.
+Because they are grown for harvest, we are not actually decreasing the amount of CO2 sequestration capacity, but increasing it by making space for new trees to sequester greenhouse gasses.
 When you throw your tree to the curb after the holidays it is most likely taken to a composting facility where it is turned into soil.
 This takes the carbon that the tree sequestered from the atmosphere and stores it in the soil.
 Instead of kicking it to the curb you can compost it at your house and turn it into nutrients for your other plants, or you can consider a potted tree that you can plant after the holidays are over.

 The production of Christmas trees creates domestic jobs and the minimal ground-application of fertilizers and biocides has much less of an impact than the production of their artificial counterparts.
 Real trees do not require any health warnings and they are fully biodegradable/compostable.
 In many locations the real trees are trucked in from hundreds of miles away, and like the artificial trees, you typically have to drive somewhere to get them.
 Even if we assume that the emissions from transporting both real and fake trees are about the same, and that they are covered in comparable strings of lights, the fake tree still has a larger impact than the real tree.
 This is because the fake tree causes a net increase of greenhouse gas emissions, while the real tree actually absorbs more CO2 than it returns to the atmosphere.